MT. EVERLIST

 - Most apps are not socially-focused.
 It is not easy to collaborate with friends on a list/trip, and hard to share lists in a filtered manner.

-Learning about other competitors is helpful to determine what is available and how they serve people’s need, or in turn, how they do not meet people’s needs.
+Learning about other competitors is helpful to understand what is available and how they serve people’s need, or in turn, how they do not meet people’s needs.
 I drew a lot of inspiration from their UI and gained more confidence on how Mt.
 Everlist would be different.

 02 Define

-PROBLEM
+PROBLEM STATEMENT

-To encourage travel by allowing users to manage customizable lists to share easily and show off the places they’ve been
+To encourage travel by allowing users to manage customizable lists to share easily and show off the places they’ve been.

 SITE MAP